Museum of the Home: 1914 – 2018: Geffrye Museum

+2018 – 2021: Redevelopment project

 In January 2018, the museum closed for an £18m development project, reopening in June 2021.
-Until this closure, the main permanent displays were a series of room settings furnished and decorated to show the main living spaces and elements of domestic life through the centuries, reflecting changes in society, behaviour, style and taste.

 The museum's change of name was announced in 2019.
+In light of the Black Lives Matter protests and renewed interest in Britain's historic involvement in slavery, part of the decision to remove Geffrye's name reflected these concerns.
+Discussions around the statue of Geffrye were also had (discussed in detail below).

+In 2020, during the closure, in light of the Covid-19 lockdowns, the museum led by Director of Curative Collections and Programmes, Tamsin Ace, undertook the project Stay Home.
+The project aimed to document life in the UK during the Covid-19 pandemic.
+The museum put out a call on the BBC's "Culture in Quarantine" platform, inviting the public to share their photos of living in lockdown, as well as answer a questionnaire about how their experience of home had changed during this time.
+The museum received over 400 submissions.
+On 10 October 2020 (coinciding with World Homeless Day), the museum also hosted an online "Festival of Home", produced in partnership with the London Homeless Collective.
+The festival consisted of livestreamed events held to raise awareness of homelessness.

+Until the closure, the main permanent displays were a series of room settings furnished and decorated to show the main living spaces and elements of domestic life through the centuries, reflecting changes in society, behaviour, style and taste.
 Since reopening, the museum has new galleries to "explore the concept of home through people's everyday experiences of making, keeping and being at home over the last 400 years".

 With the reopening of the refurbished and extended buildings in summer 2021 the museum has 80 per cent more exhibition space for its collections and 50 per cent more public space, with its main entrance now facing Hoxton station.

 The Financial Times correspondent praised the Museum's refurbishment and exhibits, stating: "There is nothing else quite like the Museum of the Home ...
 Other museums tend to dwell on the finest artefacts, the most famous chairs, lamps or most beautiful manufactured pieces.
 This is not that.
-This is about how even the humblest of homes reveals rich, unique stories, a recognition that culture is not only the domain of museums but of all of our front rooms, bedside tables and the snaps in photo albums (or on phones) of years of family dinners in the room with slightly ropey wallpaper, the stopped clock, those old plates and granny’s dining table."

-The Times dwelt on Michael McMillan's West Indian front room: "The stand-out set is the new West Indian front room circa 1976 with its glittery cushions, pineapple ice bucket and kitsch souvenirs from St Vincent.
+This is about how even the humblest of homes reveals rich, unique stories, a recognition that culture is not only the domain of museums but of all of our front rooms, bedside tables and the snaps in photo albums (or on phones) of years of family dinners in the room with slightly ropey wallpaper, the stopped clock, those old plates and granny’s dining table."The Times described Michael McMillan's West Indian front room: "The stand-out set is the new West Indian front room circa 1976 with its glittery cushions, pineapple ice bucket and kitsch souvenirs from St Vincent.
 A proper home with cheering clutter ...
 The gardens are heavenly, the gift shop divine.
 It might be the best present-shopping spot in London."